hdholm/ModemCheck/README.md

 ![CM1150V WebPage][CM1150V-Page]

 Click on the "Cable Connection" and a useful page of statistics is presented.
-Assuming you only care about the total since the modem last booted.
+Assuming you only care about the current signal parameters and the *total* packet errors since the modem last booted.

 ![CM1150V Cable Status][CM1150V-Status]

 The data seems to be in a bunch of HTML tables.
-An excellent adventure.
+It seemed like it would be an excellent example of straightforward HTML scraping.
 We'll fire up Python with some [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and be done in a flash.
 So lets take a look at the page source to see what we really need to scrape.

 It's an HTML frame-based page.
 Well isn't that very 1999.
 But a quick look at that page source and clearly we want the frame produced by http://192.168.100.1/DocsisStatus.htm - the source of the interesting frame.
 Pop that into Chrome's view-source and ...
 W.T.F.
-That's a LOT of JavaScript for such a simple page.
+That's a *LOT* of JavaScript for such a simple page.

 ![view-source page][CM1150V-Data]